Weezer: History

-Formation and first years (1986–1994)
+Formation and first years (1989–1994)

-Lead vocalist and guitarist Rivers Cuomo moved to Los Angeles from Mansfield, Connecticut, in 1989 with his high school metal band, Avant Garde, later renamed Zoom.
-After the group disbanded, Cuomo met drummer Patrick Wilson, a native of Buffalo, New York, and moved in with him and Wilson's friend Matt Sharp.
+Lead vocalist and guitarist Rivers Cuomo moved to Los Angeles from Connecticut, in 1989 with his high school metal band, Avant Garde, which was later renamed Zoom.
+After the group disbanded, Cuomo met drummer Patrick Wilson and moved in with him and Wilson's friend Matt Sharp.
 Cuomo moved away from metal and explored alternative rock influences such as Nirvana, the Pixies and Sonic Youth.
 He and Wilson formed a band, Fuzz, and enlisted Scottie Chapman on bass.
 Chapman quit after a few early shows; the band reformed as Sixty Wrong Sausages, with Cuomo's friend Pat Finn on bass and Jason Cropper on guitar, but soon disbanded.
 Cuomo moved to Santa Monica, California, and recorded dozens of demos, including the future Weezer songs "The World Has Turned and Left Me Here" and "Undone – The Sweater Song".
 Sharp was enthusiastic about the demos, and became the group's bassist and de facto manager.

-Cuomo, Wilson, Sharp, and Cropper formed Weezer on February 14, 1992.
+Cuomo, Wilson, Sharp, and Cropper formed Weezer on February 15, 1992.
 Their first show was on March 19, 1992, closing for Keanu Reeves' band Dogstar.
 They took their name from a nickname Cuomo's father gave him, which was based on a character called "Wheezer" from the Our Gang short films.
 Cuomo gave Sharp one year to get the band a record deal before Cuomo accepted a scholarship at the University of California, Berkeley.
-In November, Weezer recorded a demo, The Kitchen Tape, including a version of the future Weezer single "Say It Ain't So".
+In 1992, Weezer recorded a demo, The Kitchen Tape, including a version of the future Weezer single "Say It Ain't So".
 The demo was heard by Todd Sullivan, an A&R man at Geffen Records, who signed Weezer in June 1993.